Key Takeaways

 The Limitations of BMI You Must Know

 BMI has significant limitations that every user should understand.
 It does not distinguish between muscle and fat โ a professional athlete with low body fat may have the same BMI as a sedentary person with high body fat.
 It does not account for fat distribution: abdominal fat is far more dangerous than hip or thigh fat, yet BMI treats them equally.
 It also underestimates health risks in older adults who have lost muscle mass and may underestimate risk in certain ethnic groups.
 Asian populations may face elevated health risks at BMIs considered normal for other groups.
+The American Medical Association in 2023 formally acknowledged these limitations and recommended that BMI not be used as the sole determinant of health in clinical settings.

 What Health Professionals Recommend Beyond BMI